 Mattie also grew a fine field of spuds, carrots, cabbages and onions, and this field was Charlottes next target.

-Tucking the hessian sack firmly under her arm, she marched boldly up to the first row of spuds.
+Leaving the pail of milk in the shadow of an elderflower bush and tucking the hessian sack firmly under her arm, she marched boldly up to the first row of spuds.

 A fork lay carelessly on the ground but she ignored it and scrabbled with her hands into the soil pulling out a few choice potatoes and throwing them into the sack before gently pushing the soil back into place.